LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 When I first learnt about quaternions I found that I had to consult many sources to understand them properly.
 Nearly every source began with a story of an Irish mathematician, a bridge, and an epiphany that caused him to carve the fundamental formula of quaternions into the stone.
 It's a nice story but it is a confusing one to begin with.
 Why did he have this epiphany?
 What "magic" did he grasp that day and can we also?
-In [part 3][quaternions] I do tell this story properly, but at a point where sufficient mathematics has been discussed so we can somewhat approximate the mathematician's thoughts that day.
+In [part 3][quaternions] I do tell this story, but at a point where sufficient mathematics has been discussed so we can somewhat approximate the mathematician's thoughts that day.
 Instead I chose to lead with a different story; one about why quaternions are still relevant 178 years later.
 I hope this was appreciated.

 This series is written from the perspective of an engineer.
 I try to introduce ideas and justify them in as intuitive a way as possible.